-Physical Therapist PHD Program Information
+Physical Therapist PhD Program Information

-- Human anatomy
+- Human motion analysis

-- Health care management
+- Physical therapy management

-- Health care economics
+- Health care policy

 Popular Career Options

-Related to Physical Therapists PHD
+Related to Physical Therapists Phd

 - Recently Updated

 Physical therapists generally major in biology, anatomy or another foundational science as an undergraduate, and they undergo...

-A physical therapist (PT) evaluates, diagnoses and treats patients with disorders that limit their abilities to move...
+A physical therapist (PT) evaluates, diagnoses and treats patients with disorders that limit their abilities to move or...

 - Be a Physical Therapist Technician: Education and Career Roadmap